nikolabogetic/website-metrics/README.md

 $ WEBSITE_URL=https://wikipedia.org/ REGEX_PATTERN="English" docker-compose up
 ```

+Check out the [project wiki](https://github.com/nikolabogetic/website-metrics/wiki) for more details.

 ## Testing

+GitHub Actions workflow is used to build and test the application automatically.

 ### Running pytest manually in virtual environment:
 For tests, it is assumed that connetion parameters and Kafka certificate files are configured (either using `init_config.py`, or manually).